portal-cornell/robotouille/renderer/configuration/README.md

         }
     }

-    "floor" = References to the tilings to be used for the floor and furniture {
+    "floor" = References to the tilings to be used for the ground and furniture {
-        "flooring" = list of tilings to be used for the floor "furniture" = list of tilings to be used for the furniture }
+        "ground" = list of tilings to be used for the ground "furniture" = list of tilings to be used for the furniture }